linnarsson-lab/loompy/doc/apiwalkthrough/index.rst

   title = New title
   description = Fancy dataset

-Global attributes can be scalars or multidimensional arrays of any shape, and the elements can be integers, floats or strings.
+Global attributes can be scalars, or multidimensional arrays of any shape, and the elements can be integers, floats or strings.
+See below for the exact types allowed.

 Row and column attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~